AviroopPaul/noted/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme).

 Check out the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## 🔐 Security

+All notes in Noted are encrypted using AES encryption.
+Each user has their own unique encryption key, ensuring that:
+- Notes are encrypted before being stored in the database
+- Only the note owner can decrypt and read their notes
+- Even if the database is compromised, the notes remain secure
+- The encryption/decryption process is completely transparent to users

 ## 📄 License